Jeff Locke (American football): Minnesota Vikings

-Following a successful collegiate career, Locke was drafted in the fifth round of the 2013 NFL Draft by the Minnesota Vikings.
+Following a successful collegiate career, Locke was drafted 155th overall in the fifth round of the 2013 NFL Draft by the Minnesota Vikings.
 This made Locke the highest-picked punter in franchise history.
-NFL senior analyst Gil Brandt said that Locke, a left-footed punter, "is every bit as good as Bryan Anger," the punter selected in the third round by the Jacksonville Jaguars in the 2012 NFL Draft.
+NFL senior analyst Gil Brandt said that Locke, a left-footed punter, "is every bit as good as Bryan Anger," the punter selected in the third round by the Jacksonville Jaguars in the 2012 NFL draft.
 Locke was also noted for his kickoff abilities, having led the NCAA in touchbacks his senior year.

 After competing with the Vikings' then current punter, veteran Chris Kluwe (8 seasons), Locke earned the starting job as Kluwe was released on May 6, 2013.
-It is speculated that this move was made in order to make more room for the salary cap, as Kluwe was due 1.45 million in 2013.
+It was speculated at the time that this move was made in order to make more room for the salary cap, as Kluwe was due 1.45 million in 2013.
+For the start of his rookie season, Locke wore number 12 until Week 5 when the Vikings signed quarterback Josh Freeman.
+Locke agreed to give his number 12 to Freeman and switched to number 18 and wore it for the next three seasons.

 Indianapolis Colts

 On March 10, 2017, Locke signed with the Indianapolis Colts.
 On August 28, 2017, Locke was released by the Colts after losing the starting job to rookie Rigoberto Sanchez.